-The MFA graduate program concludes with an MFA thesis exhibition from each student.
-In addition to the exhibition itself, this includes a written component and a final review and examination by a three-member thesis committee, which includes faculty and a visiting juror.
-In their work, students are expected to apply theory and method in a project, formulating a question and developing a potential answer that has a consideration of the broader implications of their practice (such as aesthetic, social, political, economic, and scientific, among others).
-At SMFA, a thesis is never a definite conclusion, but a moment within the student’s development that demonstrates his/her ability to carry on his/her work outside the confines of the institution.
+The MFA graduate program culminates with an MFA thesis exhibition from each student.
+This is an opportunity to apply theory and method in a project, formulating a question and developing a potential answer.
+You’ll explore the broader implications of your practice through aesthetic, social, political, economic, and scientific considerations.
+At SMFA, a thesis is never a definite conclusion, but a moment within the student’s artistic development that demonstrates his/her ability to continue work outside the confines of the institution.

-The student must also write a 1000-word thesis statement, defined as a clear and coherent textual narrative of their process and intention of their artistic practice.
+In addition to the exhibition itself, the thesis contains a written component and a final defense with a three-member thesis committee, which includes faculty and a visiting juror.
+The student’s 1000-word thesis statement serves as a clear and coherent textual narrative of their process, research, and intention within their artistic practice.
 The thesis statement is intended to be developed and revised throughout the course of the thesis year.

 The final thesis review with the student’s committee takes place in during the final Thesis Exhibition.
 Graduate Advisors serving on the student’s Thesis Committee have the responsibility of extending or withholding credit for the exhibition.
 They award a grade of Satisfactory or Unsatisfactory, and each committee member provides a written evaluation.